Arnab-Mukhopadhyay-hash/Text-to-Excel/README.md

-# PYTHON PROJECTS
+# capstone project
- This repository is to contain all my python projects
+ This repository is to contain my first ever python project that is the capstone project